10guptapallavi/Loan-Approval-Model-/README.md

 Problem definition
 Data Exploration
 Data Cleaning
-Data Preprocessing
-Evaluation
-Features
-Modelling
+Data Modelling
 Experimentation
+Result

 1. Problem Defination

 Based on the applicants loan amount, applicant income, coapplicant income, marital status, education, property area, number of dependents, Gender, type of employement, will it be possible to predict the status of loan if it is approved or not?

 2. Data Exploration

 The raw data has 13 attributes which effect the loan aproval chance.
 The attributes are of two type- categorical and numeric.
 Explored raw data in terms of different attributes and draw very common conclusions for the chance of loan approval.

 3. Data cleaning

 Raw data has many null values, so data cleaning is done to fill those null values.

-4. Data Preprocessing
+4. Data Modelling

 Numeric data such as loan amount and applicant and coapplicant income has many outliers showing in their the boxplot and hist plots.
 I tried to remove the skeweness to get a better model.
-Rescale the numeric attributes to enhance the model predictions.

-7. Evaluation
+For modeling, I have identified 4 models to try:

+I will be using different models to study our data:

+KNeighbors
+Naive Bayes
+DecisionTreeClassifier
+RandomForestClassifier

+5. Experimentation

-After modelling, main motive is to find the category of the Iris Flower
+After modelling, main motive is to test the new dataset to find the loan approcal

-8. Data Features or Data Attributes
-Information of different attributes of data is given below:

-Create data dictionary sepal length in cm sepal width in cm petal length in cm petal width in cm class: -- Iris Setosa

--- Iris Versicolour

--- Iris Virginica

 Important Libraries
 I imported several libraries for the project: